andrewbayly/andrewbayly.github.io/_posts/2025-11-17-zero-cell-paper-1.md

 ## 4. Results: Proofs of Universal Construction and Annihilation

+Note: While the most stringent interpretation of Universal Construction (UC) requires the machine to be capable of constructing any quiescent pattern composed of all 15 states in the medium, the accepted standard in modern CA research is to demonstrate the ability to construct a Turing-Complete (TC) payload [6].
+Since the ZC-ZR UC can construct any arbitrary Wireworld pattern, and Wireworld is known to be TC, the machine is proven to meet the standard criterion for Universal Construction.

 ### 4.1 The ZC-ZR UC Blueprint

 | ![Figure 1](/assets/images/2025-11-17/fig_1.png "Figure 1") |